lkesteloot/unsong/unsong.md

    -Mt.
 Sinai

 With a final grunt of effort, the old man crested the ridge and came to the summit of the mountain.
 He leaned on his staff for a few seconds, catching his breath.
 He had come such a long way.
-He let his eyes drift closed…
+He let his eyes drift closed...

 “DO NOT BE AFRAID,” came a vast booming voice from directly behind him.